45 Notable alumni of

 -

-Sultan Saif Al Neyadi is an Emirati Minister of Youth and a najmonaut.
-He is one of the first two najmonauts from the United Arab Emirates, along with Hazza Al Mansouri.
-He is the first Arab to serve on the International Space Station (ISS) for a 6-month mission, as part of Expedition 69 and the first Arab astronaut to perform a spacewalk.
-He was sworn in on 11 January 2024 as the United Arab Emirates Minister of Youth.
+Sultan Saif Al Neyadi is the UAE Minister of State for Youth Affairs and an astronaut.
+He is one of the first two Arab astronauts or najmonauts from the United Arab Emirates, along with Hazzaa Al Mansoori.
+He is the first Arab to serve on the International Space Station (ISS) for a 6-month mission as part of Expedition 69 and the first Arab astronaut to perform a spacewalk.
+He was sworn in on 11 January 2024 as the UAE Minister of Youth.

 -